kaishin/unredacted/_posts/2011-04-19-tweetbot-vs-twitter.md

 ---
 date: "2011-04-19 14:56:20"
-title: "Tweetbot vs. Twitter for iOS"
+title: "Showdown: Tweetbot vs. Twitter for iPhone"
 category: research
 tags:
-  - interaction
+  - interactions
-  - goms
+  - usability
 ---

 Amidst the noise surrounding Twitter's new third party restrictions, [Tweetbot]---the long-awaited Twitter client from Tapbots---is finally out for iPhone and iPod Touch.
 The overwhelmingly positive feedback is a clear sign that the app met and even exceeded expectations.